-9.1 Changing Rifles - No competitor will exchange his/her rifle or the stock of his/her rifle during the firing of any single or multiple stage match unless it has become disabled and has been so designated by the Chief Range Safety Officer.
+9.1 Changing Rifles - No competitor will exchange his/her rifle or the stock of his/her rifle during the firing of any single or multiple stage match unless it has become disabled and has been so designated by the Chief Range Officer.
 For the purpose of this Rule, the firing of a match is considered to have started when the competitor has fired his first record shot.
 Claim that a rifle is disabled must be made immediately.
 All shots fired up to the time that the claim is made will stand as part of the official score.
 Changing butt plate assemblies does not constitute changing rifles.

-9.2 Sighting Shots - Sighting shots are permitted ONLY in the prone position of the match.
-Each competitor is allowed 5 sighting shots.
+9.2 Fouling and Sighting Shots - Fouling and sighting shots are permitted at any time unless prohibited by the program.
 They will only be fired upon the command "COMMENCE FIRING".